 EDUCATION AND VOCATIONAL TRAINING Name of integration policy or sector specific policy Please add columns as necessary How are migrant women addressed with regard to education and vocational training?
-One of the directions of action under the Integrated Skills Strategy 2030 (IES 2030) is to support the skills of foreigners.
-The strategy also provides for the measures to improve the education and inservice training of teaching personnel in the area of the educational needs of migrants and to improve the skills of personnel working with migrants and their families in institutions carrying out care, upbringing and non-formal education measures.
-Are migrant women specifically targeted or are they addressed as part of a wider group? ☐ Specifically third-country national migrant women targeted ☐ Third-country national migrant women addressed as part of a wider group of migrants (including also EU citizens with migrant backgriound) ☐ Migrant women addressed as part of a wider group of women Are specific categories of migrant women targeted (for example low-/highly-skilled labour migrants, students, family migrants, asylum seekers, etc.)? ☐ Yes If Yes, please indicate the category(ies) and describe how their specific backgrounds and needs are addressed? ☐ No Eurostat data show that higher education is predominant among foreign women in Poland.
-Their percentage is 62.9% and it is also the highest in the EU.
-In contrast, the proportion of women with low education (primary or lower secondary at most) is low and not identifiable in the sample study.
+Please describe No data availiable.
+Are migrant women specifically targeted or are they addressed as part of a wider group? ☐ Specifically third-country national migrant women targeted ☐ Third-country national migrant women addressed as part of a wider group of migrants (including also EU citizens with migrant backgriound) ☐ Migrant women addressed as part of a wider group of women Are specific categories of migrant women targeted (for example low-/highly-skilled labour migrants, students, family migrants, asylum seekers, etc.)? ☐ Yes If Yes, please indicate the category(ies) and describe how their specific backgrounds and needs are addressed? ☐ No